alanng10/ClassModule/Docue/Binary/a.md

 State has operate list.

-When making module, the module list also generates machine code library from the binary data.
+The module list also has task kind to generate machine code library from the module binary.